 - Terms & conditions

 The theme has been installed, the plugin has been set up, pages have been created and mock-up data has been added.
 The next step would now be to make this data accessible to website users.

 Creating a Navigation Menu

-Here’s a sneak peak of the navigation menu that I created.
+Here’s a sneak peek of the navigation menu that I created.

 Creating a Footer Menu

-To add the your social media profile links in a similar way you will have to once again go to ‘Appearance‘ -> ‘Menus‘ and select the ‘Social Links (Footer Social)’ from the drop down list.
+To add your social media profile links in a similar way you will have to once again go to ‘Appearance‘ -> ‘Menus‘ and select the ‘Social Links (Footer Social)’ from the drop-down list.

 You can add more such items to the menu item.

 Various widgets specific to the WP Job Manager plugin have been provided by the Jobify theme.
-These widgets can be used on your job portal website on various locations.
+These widgets can be used on your job portal website at various locations.